Invincible (Michael Jackson album): Commercial performance

 Invincible was Jackson's first studio album since HIStory six years earlier.
-It debuted at number one on the Billboard 200, with first-week sales of 363,000 units.
+It debuted at number one on the Billboard 200, with first-week sales of 363,000 units, ousting rapper DMX's album, The Great Depression from the position.
 It was Jackson's fifth Billboard 200 number-one, and his fourth solo album to chart at number one in its first week; however, it sold less than HIStory in its opening week, which sold 391,000 units.
-In its second week, the album slip to number 3 selling 202,000 copies with a 45%.
+In its second week, after Britney Spears replaced Invincible with Britney as its number-one album, the former slipped to number three, selling 202,000 copies with a 45% drop.
 Invincible also charted at number one on the Billboard R&B/Hip Hop Albums Chart for four weeks.
 After eight weeks of release, in December 2001, Invincible was certified gold by the Recording Industry Association of America (RIAA) for the sales of five hundred thousand units.
 In the same month, the album was certified platinum for the sale of one million units.
 On January 25, 2002, it was certified two times platinum for the sales of two million units.
-In the United States, it was 45th best selling album of 2001 selling over 1.56 millions units.
+In the United States, it was the 45th best-selling album of 2001 selling over 1.56 million units.
 As of 2009, Invincible had sold 2.4 million copies in the United States.

 Invincible left the Billboard 200 in June 2002 after charting there for 28 weeks.
 Shortly after the release of the album, in a poll conducted by Billboard magazine, "an overwhelming majority" of people—79% of 5,195 voters—were not surprised by Invincible entering the Billboard 200 at number one.
 Billboard also reported that 44% agreed with the statement, proclaiming that Jackson was "still the King of Pop".
 Another 35% said they were not surprised by the album's ranking, but doubted Invincible would hold on for a second week at the top of the chart.
 Only 12% of people who responded to the poll said they were surprised by the album's charting debut because of Jackson's career over the past six years and another 9% were taken aback by the album's success, in light of the negativity that preceded the album's release.